yuptogun/dootong/README.md

     })->where(/*  ... */)->get(); // ERROR! still a lot to do
 ```

 This is because that's the way the ORMs work with data.
 It premises that tables and columns have inherent and essential relationships.
-Therefore, the more the way of fetching data is complicated, the more the constraints, so the less you can do with them.
+As a result, the more the way of fetching data is complicated, the more the constraints, the less you can do with them.

 `Dootong` is a trade-off to that.
-It does nothing else than `get()` and `set()`, but it works as long as there is data to iterate.
+It never assumes any relationships, indexing rules or whatsoever.
+It just `get()` and `set()` the data according to its variety and cause.

 ```php
 // take this joke for example